genropy/genropy_saved/docs/genro/widgets/form/combobox.rst

 				mytable['r6.Description'] = 'Snowboard'
 				return mytable

-	The advantage of using a Bag is that you can add attributes to your records, while the info onto ``id`` are lost.
+	The advantage of using a Bag is that you can add attributes to your records, while the info onto key values are lost.
 For get an example, check ???METTERE IL LINK GIUSTO QUANDO C'E' LA PAGINA.

 	The graphical result is the same of the values-way (see it here_).